adwaya/tuesday/README.md

-# tuesday
+# Tuesday
-This is a sample repo for the code
+This is a new repo from command line